Statement from Sustainable Hudson Valley on Black Lives, Climate Justice and the Work Ahead

 Sustainability does not just mean making things less bad for the environment, economy and our communities.
 It means creating the conditions for all people, and nature, to thrive.
 Today, we face accelerating climate change, the COVID-19 pandemic, economic devastation and civil unrest connected with widespread concern about systemic racism.
 Our board, staff, and collaborators take this moment seriously as a wake-up call for transformative change.
 We understand that a system or enterprise is only sustainable if it is ecologically sound and promotes human well-being equitably.

-The COVID-19 pandemic has killed nearly 200,000 people in the United States, with higher than average impacts on people of color, working people in “essential” but low-income jobs, and people with compromised health due to exposure to environmental pollution.
+The COVID-19 pandemic had higher than average impacts on people of color, working people in “essential” but low-income jobs, and people with compromised health due to exposure to environmental pollution.
 While this tragedy has unfolded, the nation has witnessed repeated, unlawful and unprovoked police violence against people of color.
 The climate crisis is doing its greatest harm to people who are economically and politically vulnerable, and we take responsibility for continuous learning from their experience.
 Of the many important human dimensions of sustainability, we believe that racial and climate justice deserve more attention than we have historically given them, both ethically and strategically.

 To act on these beliefs, we will: